MarieAugerMethe/InformedHSA/README.md

     - X_UTM: Easting value of the "foraging" location (in meters; EPSG:32617 (WGS 84 / UTM zone 17N) coordinate system)
     - Y_UTM: Northing value of the "foraging" location (in meters; EPSG:32617 (WGS 84 / UTM zone 17N) coordinate system)

 2. `Nest_UTM`: folder that contains the files needed for the `nest_UTM.shp` shapefile.
+Found in the `Covariates` subfolder.
 It is simply the colony location in a spatial object.
 The Easting and Northing values in meters and the coordinate system is EPSG:32617 (WGS 84 / UTM zone 17N).

 3. `Bylot_UTM`: folder that contains the files needed for the `Bylot_UTM.shp` shapefile.
+Found in the `Covariates` subfolder.
 This shapefile contains the land layer around Bylot Island, Nunavut, Canada.
 The original data was downloaded from NOAA: https://www.ngdc.noaa.gov/mgg/shorelines/.
 We use here the full (f) resolution.
 We have simply clipped the original file to be focussed on the area around the study site and have transform the coordinate system to be EPSG:32617 (WGS 84 / UTM zone 17N).

-## Case study 2: gull
+## Case study 2: gulls

 The data files associated with the second case study are found in the subfolder `2_Gulls`.

-1. `gulls_day_notoncol.csv`: file that contains the movement data for glaucous-winged gulls.
+1. `gulls_day_notoncol.csv`: file that contains the movement data for the 12 glaucous-winged gulls used in the resource selection function (RSF) analysis.
 Found in the subfolder `Movement`.
-Specifically, this file contains the daytime location outside a 200 meter buffer from their colony for 12 glaucous-winged gulls.
+Specifically, this file contains the daytime location of these gulls that were outside a 200 meter buffer from their colony.
 The columns are:
     - device_id: individual identification number, specifically the tagging device number
     - UTC_datetime: date time of the location (in UTC)